JRossell27/LindorAtBat/README.md

 ## Features

-- Tracks all of Juan Soto's at-bats
+- Tracks all of Pete Alonso's at-bats
 - Tweets detailed information about each at-bat
 - For home runs: includes exit velocity, distance, launch angle, and number of parks it would have been a home run in
 - For other outcomes: includes the result and relevant statistics